Visas

 Right to work checks

-As part of normal pre-employment screening, you will be asked to present original documents to establish your right to work in the UK before any work commences [please note that copies cannot be accepted].
+As part of normal pre-employment screening, you will be asked to present original documents [please note that copies cannot be accepted], or a sharecode to show your visa details, to establish your right to work in the UK before any work commences .
 This check applies to anyone starting new employment in the UK, whether or not they require a visa, and includes any part-time employment for students.
 The checks must be carried out by your new employer on or before your first working day.
-If you presented your vignette as part of your right to work check, your employer will need to see your BRP before the vignette expires.